 There is a Code of Data Matching Practice which all NFI participants are expected to follow.
 Further information on The Code of Data Matching Practice can be found on the Cabinet Office website.

-For further information on the Cabinet Office's legal powers and the reasons why it matches particular information, including the statutory framework, visit the Cabinet Office website.
+Further information on the Cabinet Office's legal powers and the reasons why it matches particular information, including the statutory framework can be found on their website.

 As a Council we are keen to make the most effective use of the NFI function and ensure that any risks identified are followed up with appropriate action.